 Finding your phone’s model identifiers: Older iPhones

-Finding the “A” number: You’ll find your phone’s “A” number stamped on the back of the device.
+Finding the “A” number: On older iPhones, you’ll find your phone’s “A” number stamped on the back of the device.
 Flip it over, look for the fine print below the “iPhone” label, and look closely for the “Model” identifier.
-My iPhone 5c, for example, carries an “A” number of “A1532.”
+The iPhone 5c, for example, carries an “A” number of “A1532.”

 Finding the SKU: To find your phone’s SKU, go to your phone’s Settings app, tap General, then tap About.
-Scroll down to Model, and make a note of the alphanumeric string here.
-In my phone’s case, its SKU is NF130LL/A—the N denoting that it’s a replacement unit.
+Scroll down to Model, and make a note of the alphanumeric string.
+In the example below, the model number for an iPhone 11 is MWLR2LL/A.

 Finding out more